Highland Radio: News and sport

 Highland Radio News airs their own bulletins Mondays to Fridays on the hour from 7.00am until 7.00pm.
-The news service gives extensive coverage of local news and events from across the City of Derry and Counties Donegal, Londonderry, and Tyrone.
-There are currently three main extended news bulletins Mondays to Fridays at 8.30am, 1.00pm and 5.00pm.
+The news service gives coverage of local news and events from across the city of Derry and counties Donegal, Londonderry and Tyrone.
+There are three main extended news bulletins Mondays to Fridays at 8.30am, 1.00pm and 5.00pm.
 From 8.00pm until 12-midnight, Highland Radio airs hourly live news bulletins provided by Newstalk in Dublin.

 Highland Radio News has a limited provision of local news over the weekend.
 Saturdays have local bulletins on the hour from 10.00am until 2.00pm.
 Newstalk provides news bulletins at 8.00am, 9.00am and then on the hour from 3.00pm until 12-midnight.
 On Sundays, Highland Radio provides local news from 1.00pm -6.00pm.
 Newstalk provides the rest of Sundays news output on the station on the hour from 8.00am until 12-midnight.

-Highland Radio gives extensive coverage to all the main sporting events held in County Donegal, County Londonderry, and County Tyrone, as well as in the city of Derry.
-The station broadcasts the results of all major Irish League fixtures played in Northern Ireland, in addition to broadcasting the results of all major League of Ireland fixtures played in the Republic of Ireland.
+The station covers the main sporting events held in County Donegal, County Londonderry, and County Tyrone, as well as in the city of Derry.
+The station broadcasts the results of all major Irish League fixtures played in Northern Ireland, in addition to broadcasting the results of League of Ireland fixtures played in the Republic of Ireland.

 During Christmas, Easter and Bank Holidays, Newstalk provide the only news bulletins on the hour.